 There are some predefined methods provided that will help your script to wait only as long as required.
 WebDriverWait in combination with ExpectedCondition is one way this can be accomplished.

 Following two packages are required to set explicit wait

 from selenium.webdriver.support import expected_conditions as ec

 This waits up to 10 seconds before throwing a TimeoutException unless it finds the element to return within 10 seconds.
-WebDriverWait by default calls the ExpectedCondition every 500 milliseconds until it returns successfully.
+WebDriverWait by default calls the ExpectedCondition every 500 milliseconds, which is called poll frequency, until it returns successfully.
 A successful return is for ExpectedCondition type is Boolean return true or not null return value for all other ExpectedCondition types.

 The expected_conditions module contains a set of predefined conditions to use with WebDriverWait.

 For more details about these in-built methods, visit our How to work with expected_conditions explicit wait – part-1 and part -2 articles.
 Please let us know your thoughts in comment section.